Effective Table Design and Organization in Notion for Structured Data Presentation

 Collaboration and Sharing

-Notion’s collaboration features allow teams to work together seamlessly on the same table:
+Notion’s collaboration features allow teams to work together seamlessly on the same table.
+To share your table and collaborate:

 1. Click the Share button at the top right corner of your page.